 Yesterday’s 5-year Treasury Note auction drew a weak interest from investors, helping to contribute to afternoon losses in bonds.
 It wasn’t enough of a move to fuel widespread upward rate revisions but did carry into this morning’s pricing.
 The lackluster demand in yesterday’s sale prevents us from being too optimistic about today’s 7-year Note sale.
 Results of it will be posted at 1:00 PM ET.
 If they show another weak sale, we may see a slight increase to mortgage pricing this afternoon.

-Also posted this morning was October's Consumer Confidence Index (CCI) at 10:00 AM ET.
-The Conference Board announced a reading of 100.9 that was down from September’s revised 101.3 and weaker than expectations.
-The decline means surveyed consumers felt a little worse about their own financial situations than they did last month, which should translate into softer consumer spending that fuels the economy.
-Therefore, we can consider the data slightly favorable for mortgage rates.
+The Conference Board posted their Consumer Confidence Index (CCI) for June at 10:00 AM ET this morning.
+They announced a reading of 98.7 that fell short of expectations and was a noticeable decline from May’s revised 103.2.
+The lower reading indicates surveyed consumers felt worse about their own financial situations this month than they did last month.
+Since waning confidence usually translates into softer consumer spending numbers that fuel economic growth, we can consider this report favorable for bonds and mortgage rates.